Dr. Fiorillo: Breast Lift expert

-The three most common incision types are two rings around the areola in a doughnut shape (small-incision mastopexy, generally only recommended for patients with small breasts and minimal sagging); around the areola and down to the breast crease in a lollipop shape; and the lollipop with an additional half-moon incision along the breast crease, in an anchor shape.
+Dr Fiorillo chooses from the three most common incision types.
+The first is two rings around the areola in a doughnut shape.
+This is called a small-incision mastopexy, used mostly for patients with small breasts and minimal sagging.
+The second, is an incision around the areola and down to the breast crease in a lollipop shape.
+And the final would be the lollipop shaped incision, with an additional half-moon incision along the breast crease, which would be an anchor shape.

-In all cases, breast lift surgery begins with administration of anesthesia or IV sedation.
-Dr. Fiorillo makes the necessary incisions, and then he lifts and reshapes the breast tissue into its new, rejuvenated contour.
-He moves the nipple and areola higher on the breast and removes extra skin around the perimeter if the areola is enlarged.
-Finally, Dr. Fiorillo trims the excess breast skin that resulted from poor elasticity.
-Stitches layered deep throughout the breast tissue support the lifted breasts.
+After the necessary incisions, Dr. Fiorillo lifts and reshapes the breast tissue into its new, rejuvenated contour, moving the nipple and areola higher on the breast, removing extra skin if the areola is enlarged.
+Then he trims the excess breast skin that is caused by poor elasticity, stitching layers deep throughout the breast tissue to support the lifted breast.

-When the mastopexy is complete, the skin is closed with stitches, tissue adhesive and/or surgical tape.
-Some of the incisions are hidden in the breast crease.
-Others will be visible.
-All scars will start to fade with time.
+Upon completion, the skin is closed with stitches, tissue adhesive and/or surgical tape.
+Some incisions are hidden, some are visible.
+In time, all the scars will become nearly invisible.

 What is the recovery from a breast lift like?

-After surgery, the breasts are wrapped with gauze dressings, and you may need to wear an elastic bandage or a surgical bra.
-After a few days, this is replaced with a soft support bra, which is worn 24 hours a day for about a month.
+When the surgery is completed, the breasts are wrapped in gauze dressings.
+You might need to wear a special elastic bandage or surgical bra, which will be replaced by a soft support bra after a few days.
+This will be worn 24 hours a day for about a month.

 What are the possible risks of a breast lift?

-That said, Dr. Fiorillo is a breast lift expert and has an above average track record of success.
-He will explain all of the risks and potential complications with you before you make the decision to undergo the surgery.
+Dr. Fiorillo is a breast lift expert and has an above average track record of success.
+He will explain the risks and complications with you, so you can make an educated decision, based on all the facts.